jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 IRC discussions.

-Things to do and fix can also be found by searching for TODO and FIXME comments in the repository.
+Things to do and fix can also be found by searching for TODO and FIXME comments in the codebase.
 An easy way to do this is to run `git grep "TODO\|FIXME"` on the command line from root.
+Keep in mind that these comments can sometimes be out of date.

 I find it useful to keep a list of PR ideas in the form of [observed todos](observed-todos.txt).